welloo6/fernly/README.md

     build/fernly-usb-loader -s /dev/fernvale build/stage1.bin build/firmware.bin

-Stage1.bin uses Fernly's own USR serial I/O code instead of calling ROM routines, allowing Fernly to load at address 0x70000000 at the bottom of RAM.
+Stage1.bin uses Fernly's own USB serial I/O code instead of calling ROM routines, allowing Fernly to load at address 0x70000000, the bottom of RAM.
 This is helpful-bordering-on-necessary because of the size of Fernly and the smaller RAM capacity of the MT6261 compared to the 6260.
-The ROM routines can't load this low because that area is used for their buffer memory and program variables.
+The ROM routines can't load a program this low because that area is used for their buffer memory and program variables.

-To capture the contents of ROM, run the command:
+To capture the contents of device ROM, run the command:

     build/fernly-usb-loader /dev/fernvale build/dump-rom-usb.bin

 Capture the output to a text file, edit out the diagnostic lines from fernly-usb-loader, prepend the one line:

     data = [

 and append the six lines:

     ]

     f = open('rom.bin','wb')
     for s in data:
       f.write(chr(int(s,16)))
     f.close()

 Save it as a file with a ".py" suffix and run it as a Python script.
 It will save the binary rom image as the file "rom.bin".